 Executive Compass publish a selection of live contract notices, updated daily, to showcase opportunities across the UK for public sector bodies.
 Finding the right tenders and contracts for your business is the first step in the tender process.

 Why bid for government contracts?

-The UK government spends billions each year with SMEs, and submitting a successful tender is the only way you can secure work with the UK public sector.
+The UK central government spends billions each year with SMEs, and submitting a successful tender is the only way you can secure work with the UK public sector.
 Government tenders can be seen as attractive for a number of reasons: